 Let’s get started on the ‘sloppy’ sauce.

-Throw some bacon fat or olive oil into a deep sided skillet.
+Throw 2 teaspoons bacon fat or olive oil into a deep sided skillet.

-Then add them to the warm bacon fat in the skillet and cook until soft and translucent, not browned.
+Add the onion to the skillet and cook until soft and translucent, not browned.

-Next squeeze the garlic cloves through a garlic press (or finely mince) into the pan.
+Next squeeze 1 clove of garlic through a garlic press (or finely mince) into the pan.
 Stir and cook for 1 minute.

-Then add in the ground round.
-Use a potato masher to smash the meat into small crumbles.
+Then add in 1-1/4 pounds ground beef.
+Use a potato masher or wooden spatula to smash the meat into small crumbles.

 Then add in about 1 to 2 teaspoons of yellow mustard.
 I go by taste.
 I’m so one of those people.